SofiaAfendra/react-redux-workshop/README.md

 The basic components that make up the game are:

-- Square: The Square is a single square on the board.
+- `Square`: The `Square` is a single square on the board.
 It is responsible for rendering the value of the square and calling the function that fills the square when it is clicked.
-- Board: The Board is a 3x3 grid of squares.
+- `Board`: The `Board` is a 3x3 grid of squares.
 It is responsible for rendering the squares and providing the props to the squares.
-- withBoardProps: This is a higher order component that provides the props and functionality to the Board.
+- `withBoardProps`: This is a Higher-Order Component that provides the props and functionality to the `Board`.
 It is responsible for providing the squares with the value of the square and the function that fills the square.
-- Game: The game is the container component that is responsible for rendering the Board, the player inputs and the reset button.
+- `Game`: The `Game` is the container component that is responsible for rendering the `Board`, the player inputs and the reset button.
-- withGameProps: This is a higher order component that provides the props and functionality to the Game.
+- `withGameProps`: This is a Higher-Order Component that provides the props and functionality to the `Game`.

 The models that make up the game are:

-- StateProvider: This is a context provider that creates a global game state and shares it across the application.
+- `StateProvider`: This is a context provider that creates a global game state and shares it across the application.
-- reducer: This is the reducer that manages the game state.
+- `reducer`: This is the reducer that manages the game state.
-- useGameState: This is a custom hook that provides the game state and the functions that update the game state to the components that need it.
+- `useGameState`: This is a custom hook that provides the game state and the functions that update the game state to the components that need it.

 Libraries used:

-- usePersistState: This is a custom hook that persists the game state to local storage.
+- `usePersistState`: This is a custom hook that persists the game state to local storage.

 ## File Structure